-The YCRC encourages appropriate use of its resources for classes.
-Instructors planning use of YCRC facilities in their classes are expected to consult with the YCRC and obtain prior approval at least 60 days prior to the start of the class.
+Instructors of Yale academic courses may request the use of YCRC facilities for their students.
+Instructors planning the use of YCRC facilities in their courses are expected to consult with the YCRC and obtain prior approval at least 60 days before the start of the semester.
 Instructors and their teaching staff will be expected to provide primary support for their students using YCRC facilities, with secondary assistance from YCRC staff as appropriate.
 The YCRC will do its best to ensure access to its facilities throughout the semester, but scheduled hardware maintenance periods will take place according to the YCRC's published schedule as listed on the System Status Page on the YCRC website, and instructors should plan accordingly.
 Instructors should also understand that, in rare instances, clusters may be unavailable due to unforeseen circumstances.
-Accounts created for class use will be disabled and removed once the class is over.
+All accounts and data created for course use will be disabled and removed 30 days after the end of the semester.